samparkewolfe/Sound_Control/README.md

 * Implement leap finger angles.
 * Fix two hand training issue
 	* When you train on one hand and train on the other it’s not very clear what happens.
+* Display positions in the same way as the colour tracker.

 #### Microbit
 * Get compass.